 TO WHAT EXTENT CAN THIS TECHNOLOGICAL PROWESS HELP?

 With increasing urbanization, certain territories become veritable medical deserts and public services struggle to curb the spread of diseases and find an effective solution.
 The use of AI, could, however, make it possible to carry out a diagnosis in order to alleviate patients more quickly and reduce related fear and stigma.
 Let’s be clear- a robot cannot replace a real doctor.
 Empathy and human contact are a paramount necessity.
 But, where benign diseases clog medical practices, performing a check-up using a machine could reduce waiting times and speed up treatment.

 BETTER CARE THROUGH BETTER KNOWLEDGE OF OUR BODIES

-A Belgian company called Scanadu has created a robot detector called ‘Scanadu Scout’, a scanner for performing physical examinations, collecting and storing information, based on the measurement of temperature, heart rate and blood pressure which can be monitored on a smartphone app.
+A Belgian company called Scanadu has created a robot detector called ‘Scanadu Scout’.
+It is a scanner for performing physical examinations, collecting and storing information, based on the measurement of temperature, heart rate, and blood pressure which can be monitored on a smartphone app.
 It is a simple technology that allows to better monitor the metabolism of the body.
 Its use makes it easy to balance one’s diet, physical activity and see how the body is reacting to these changes at the click of a button.

 But, AI doesn’t only serve to simplify the life of some or improve medical operations, it can save lives.
 Early detection of melanoma before it spreads to the lymph nodes, for example, can increase the survival rate to 98% in people suffering from this lethal skin cancer, from the current 16%.